nikhilgurnani/star-wars/README.txt

+**NOTE: Please use the Database Schema.sql file to create a DB Schema before running the system.

 -----STAR WARS PROBLEM IMPLEMENTATION README----- "Hello There."
 This is an introductory file that will tell you how and what of the system.
 This system contains 3 main files: